Blog

 Powered by the cloud, edge computing technology enables business enterprises to reimagine experiences for purpose, people, and profitability, keeping the factors of speed and scale in mind.
 Edge computing solutions allow businesses to merge the digital and physical worlds by integrating online data and algorithms that improve experiences.
 This content sheds light on information about ‘what is edge computing’ and how edge computing solutions help business enterprises get better outcomes with little effort and investment.

-Introduction (What is Edge Computing ?)
+Introduction (What Is Edge Computing ?

 Global research firm Gartner predicts that 75% of data will be processed outside the cloud or traditional data center by 2025.
 The potential of cloud, mobile, or 5g edge computing makes it highly useful for transforming businesses across every function and industry.
 IoT devices’ growth and computing power have led to an unprecedented surge in data volumes, which will continue to rise with the increase in connected mobile devices through 5G networks.